Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Unclassified
 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

-[FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): or automatically generating unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg
+[FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): automatically generates unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg

 [fytest](https://github.com/aradi/fytest): lightweight unit testing framework for Fortran, by aradi.
 Thanks to its header-only design, it can be easily bundled with any Fortran project without creating extra dependencies.